-• EU: Regulation on a Carbon Border Adjustment Mechanism (CBAM)
+EU: Regulation on a Carbon Border Adjustment Mechanism (CBAM)

 In July 2021, the European Commission published a draft regulation on a Carbon Border Adjustment Mechanism (CBAM) and the European Commission, the European Parliament and the European Council subsequently made adjustments and the regulation was enacted in May 2023.
 The CBAM would impose a levy on importers of goods imported into the EU based on the carbon content of the product in question.
 The amount of the levy would be calculated as follows: CBAM certificate price (P/CO2-ton) x emissions per unit of product (CO2-ton/Q) x amount of product imported (Q).
 The CBAM certificate price would be linked to the emissions trading price in the EU-ETS, the EU's greenhouse gas emissions trading system.
-In the CBAM, the carbon price (carbon tax or emission allowance price) paid outside the region will be taken into account as a burden accompanied with carbon emission outside the region in a manner of a deduction from the levy.
+In the CBAM, the carbon price (tax, levy, fee or in the form of emission allowances under a emission trading system) paid outside the region will be taken into account as a burden accompanied with carbon emission outside the region in a manner of a deduction from the levy.
 The CBAM entered into force in October 2023, but will be subject to a transitional period until the end of 2025.
 During the transitional period, importers will not be obliged to pay the import levy, but will be obliged to report information such as emissions per unit of product.

+In February 2025, the European Commission announced an omnibus package that includes the simplification of environmental regulations, which also featured proposals for simplifying and strengthening the effectiveness of EU's CBAM.
 Since the CBAM is a border measure that imposes a levy on imports, it will naturally have an impact on trade, but the basic premise is that it must be designed to be consistent with WTO rules such as national treatment.
 In particular, whether the CBAM can satisfy justifications under WTO rules may become an issue.
 An issue closely related to consistency with rules is that restrictions on trade need to be the minimum necessary to achieve the objective, with many issues to be considered in this regard.
 For example, first, in order to be considered a measure aimed at preventing carbon leakage, it would need to be confirmed that the carbon intensity of imported goods exceeds that of domestically produced goods.
 This is because if the carbon intensity of imported goods is equal to or lower than that of domestic goods, there is no carbon leakage associated with imports, and there is thus no basis for requiring the payment of a levy at the border.
-In addition, how to measure and evaluate carbon emissions per unit of a good on the same international basis, and how to compare the intensity of measures taken by each exporting country, including how to verify the carbon cost of each country's emission reduction efforts, covering burdens imposed that are effectively proportional to the amount of emissions, are all issues that require careful consideration.
+In addition, how to measure and evaluate carbon emissions per unit of a good on the same international basis, and how to compare the intensity of measures taken by each exporting country, including how to verify the carbon cost of each country's emission reduction efforts are all issues that require careful consideration.